jerridan/shardVPN/README.md

 to be helpful.

-## Using BlinkVPN
+## Using ShardVPN

-### Running BlinkVPN
+### Running ShardVPN
-Once you have all of the dependencies set up, you can run BlinkVPN as follows:
+Once you have all of the dependencies set up, you can run ShardVPN as follows:
-1. Navigate to the main BlinkVPN folder.
+1. Navigate to the main ShardVPN folder.
 1. Run `build_vpn_from_scratch.sh`.
 1. Once the script has finished running, go to the S3 service in your AWS account.
-1. In the 'blink_keys' bucket, you will see a number of files.
+1. In the 'shard_keys' bucket, you will see a number of files.
 Once your VPN server has initialized, a file with the name `client.ovpn` will appear.
 This takes ~3 minutes.
 1. Download the `client.ovpn` file.
 1. Use the `client.ovpn` file with your favourite OpenVPN-compatible VPN software to establish a connection with the